 For immediate release

-Government must take responsibility for record drug-related deaths
+Government must take responsibility for huge rise in cocaine deaths

 The Office of National Statistics (ONS) has released the latest drug-related death statistics for England and Wales .
-They make for shocking reading.
+They show that overall illegal drug-related deaths remain at record levels, with 2,883 deaths due to overdose in 2019.

-- At 51 deaths per million of the population, England and Wales’ drug death rate is now more than double the European average (22 per million) and over 12 times that of Portugal
+- At 50.4 deaths per million of the population, England and Wales’ drug death rate remains at more than double the European average (22 per million) and over 12 times that of Portugal

-Claims that increased drug-related deaths are simply the result of an ‘ageing cohort’ of people dying after many years of drug use are far from the full picture.
-The Home Office has acknowledged that the purity of crack and heroin is increasing, its price is falling and suppliers are using sophisticated marketing techniques to increase demand .
+There is an enormous rise in cocaine-related deaths: up by 7.7% among men and 26.5% among women, despite continuing efforts by the Government to clamp down on the illegal trade.
+In recent years, cocaine has become cheaper, stronger and more accessible .
 At the same time funding for drug treatment has been cut by an average of 27% across England, with the deepest cuts in areas with the most drug-related deaths .
 Cuts across the board hit older people particularly hard .

-Dr James Nicholls, CEO of Transform Drug Policy Foundation said:
+James Nicholls, Chief Executive Officer of Transform Drug Policy Foundation, said

 Dr James Nicholls, CEO 0798 554 8405 email@example.com